First Republic Registrar foundation

 Position of Allodial Title

-Allodial Title represents a unified position, where the interest in a property is not divided into separate layers but is instead expressed as a complete and singular relationship between the property and its holder.
+Allodial title represents a unified position, where interest in a property is not divided into separate layers but instead reflects a single and complete relationship between the property and its holder.

-Within this framework, a Certificate of Allodial Title is issued to associate the natural, physical property with a defined and identifiable holder.
+A Certificate of Allodial Title is issued to associate the physical property with a defined and identifiable holder.

 It operates alongside existing title systems, providing an additional layer of clarity in how the property is identified and related to.